jasonacollins/blog/posts/robert-sugdens-the-community-of-advantage-a-behavioural-economists-defence-of-the-market.md

 The issue then becomes which of these are the true preference.
 I presume Sunstein and Thaler would take the New Year's resolution.
 Sugden is less sure.
 As he writes:

-<blockquote>[J]ust as the restaurant gives cues that point in the direction of drinking, so the traditions of New Year give cues that point in the direction of resolutions for future temperance.
+>[J]ust as the restaurant gives cues that point in the direction of drinking, so the traditions of New Year give cues that point in the direction of resolutions for future temperance.
 If an argument based on akrasia is to work, we need to be shown that in the restaurant, the individual acknowledges that her true preferences are the ones that led to her New Year’s resolution and not the ones she is now acting on.
 In many cases that fit the story of the resolution and the restaurant, the individual in the restaurant will be thinking that resolutions should not be followed too slavishly, that there is a place in life for spontaneity, and that having an extra glass of wine would be an appropriately spontaneous response to the circumstances.
-A person who thinks like this as she breaks a previous resolution is not acting contrary to what, at the moment of choice, she acknowledges as her true preferences.</blockquote>
+A person who thinks like this as she breaks a previous resolution is not acting contrary to what, at the moment of choice, she acknowledges as her true preferences.

 So why do behavioural economists tend to see problems such as this as self-control problems?
 Sugden suggests this is because of their commitment to the model of the inner-rational agent.
 Any context dependent choice needs to be seen as an error.
 Sugden has a different view:

-<blockquote>If one has no prior commitment to the idea of latent preferences, there is no reason to suppose that Jane has made any mistake at all.
+>If one has no prior commitment to the idea of latent preferences, there is no reason to suppose that Jane has made any mistake at all.
 The question of how much she should drink may have no uniquely rational answer.
 Both when she was making New Year’s resolutions and when she was in the restaurant, she had to a strike a balance between considerations that pointed in favour of alcohol and considerations that pointed against it.
 The simplest explanation of her behaviour is that she struck one balance in the first case and a different balance in the second.
-This is not a self-control problem; it is a change of mind.</blockquote>
+This is not a self-control problem; it is a change of mind.

 **The contractarian perspective**